PEOPLE

 KATE STARBIRD

-CIP DIRECTOR (2021-24) | ASSOCIATE PROFESSOR, HUMAN CENTERED DESIGN & ENGINEERING
+CIP CO-FOUNDER | PROFESSOR, HUMAN CENTERED DESIGN & ENGINEERING

-Dr. Starbird is Associate Professor in the Department of Human Centered Design & Engineering.
+Dr. Starbird is a Professor in the Department of Human Centered Design & Engineering.
 Her research is situated within human-computer interaction (HCI) and the emerging field of crisis informatics—the study of how information-communication technologies (ICTs) are used during crisis events.
 One aspect of her research focuses on how online rumors spread during natural disasters and man-made crisis events.
 More recently, she has begun to focus on disinformation and other forms of strategic information operations online.
 In 2018, she received a National Science Foundation CAREER Award for research in this area.

 JEVIN WEST

-CIP FOUNDING DIRECTOR (2019-21) | ASSOCIATE PROFESSOR, INFORMATION SCHOOL
+CIP CO-FOUNDER | PROFESSOR, ASSOCIATE DEAN FOR RESEARCH, INFORMATION SCHOOL

 Dr. West is an Associate Professor at the Information School and served as the CIP’s founding director.
 He is a co-founder of the DataLab, the nexus for research on Data Science and Analytics.
 West develops data mining techniques for studying the Science of Science, where he investigates the origins of scholarly disciplines, the social and economic biases that drive these disciplines, and the impact of the current publication system.
 Currently, his research focuses on misinformation specifically in and about science.